 - The Shine 2 sends smartphone notifications so you don’t miss important calls.

-- Tracks calories burnt, distance traveled, other activities and automatically monitors the length and quality of your sleep.
+- Tracks calories burnt, distance travelled, other activities and automatically monitors the length and quality of your sleep.

-- It includes vibration alerts, 12 tri-color LEDs and capacitive touch.
+- It includes vibration alerts, 12 tri-colour LEDs and capacitive touch.

 - The Shine 2 provides clever new ways to interact and motivate you to improve your fitness goals and health.